-Depending on the therapist and the client, FST assessment may include all or some of the following:
+Depending on the practitioner and the client, FST assessment may include all or some of the following:

 - Subjective interview: It is our experience that a successful interview may provide up to 75% of the information needed to lead the rest of the assessment to an accurate diagnosis.
 This includes but is not limited to: